 RELATED: Best Kid Eats Near Times Square and Rockefeller Center

-Hit up the local playgrounds.
+Hit up the local playgrounds

 Believe it or not, there are a handful of playgrounds near Times Square.
 One favorite is on 42nd Street between 11th and 12th Avenues, where you'll find a play structure called Playground designed by artist Tom Otterness.
 Youngsters find this bronze reclining creature—with slides for legs—awe-inspiring.
 The spot also has benches, a small patch of grass, an enclosed dog run, and a toddler play area.
 This public park is tucked between the Silver Towers skyscrapers and can be hard to spot.
 Other popular neighborhood playgrounds include Hell's Kitchen Park on 10th Avenue between 47th and 48th Streets, and Manhattan Plaza's on 43rd Street near Ninth Avenue.
 The Hudson Yards playground is farther south, but if you hop on the 7 train for one stop you can check out this special romping spot.

-Romp in the megastores.
+Romp in the megastores

 We wrote an entire post about NYC stores where you can play indoors for free.
 Two of our top picks are in Times Square.
 M&M's World at 48th Street is a chocolate lovers' paradise, with M&M's furniture, a 17-foot-tall Miss Green M&M’s Statue of Liberty and plenty of candy.
 The Disney Store at 45th Street also has interactive elements, including magic mirrors with animated characters and a small theater area where kids can screen their favorite Disney clips.

-Explore Bryant Park.
+Explore Bryant Park

 40th to 42nd Streets between Fifth and Sixth Avenues

 There is so much to recommend at this green space, even if it is lacking a playground.
 There's the lovely European-style merry-go-round, Le Carrousel, which is open year-round and costs $3 per ride.
 Nearby is the Reading Room, an outdoor space stocked with well-worn children's books and kid-sized tables and chairs.
 The park frequently hosts family performances, including its summertime story time and Le Carrousel Magique series.
 Other popular series include the HBO Bryant Park Summer Film Festival and Broadway in Bryant Park.
 Take a moment to check out Art Cart, a spot with free art supplies that welcomes you and the kids can get creative in the park.
 While not specifically targeted at families, many offerings are great for kids.
-In late fall and winter, you'll find NYC's only free ice skating rink, Winter Village at Bryant Park, and around the holidays the annual market sets up shop.
+In late fall and winter, you'll find a free ice skating rink at Winter Village at Bryant Park, and around the holidays the annual market sets up shop.
 Plus there are spectacular bathrooms.
 Tables and chairs dot the park, so bring your own picnic or grab a meal at one of the nearby food trucks or restaurants bordering the park.